Replacing retainers can be costly. But how much do retainers cost to replace?

 Retainers keep your teeth aligned after orthodontic treatment.
 They prevent teeth from moving back to their old positions.
 This is important because teeth can shift over time.
 Retainers ensure your smile stays perfect.

 Wearing retainers as prescribed is key.
 It helps maintain the results achieved by braces.
 Retainers also aid in stabilizing your bite.
 This contributes to overall oral health.
+The American Association of Orthodontists stresses how important consistent wear is.

 Types Of Retainers